link375/alien_invasion/README.md

 sudo apt-get install python-pygame

-sudo apt-get install python3-dev mercurial
+sudo apt-get install python-dev mercurial

 - to add sounds you need the following libraries as well